nypublicradio/nypr-design-system-vue3/README.md

 src/assets/library/

 ## build all Themes
-this will compile all the custom themes and output a .min and a .map file in the theme folder
+this will compile all the themes and output a .min and a .map file in the theme folder
 ```
 npm run build-themes
 ```

 ## build one Theme
-this will compile all the custom themes and output a .min and a .map file in the theme folder
+this will compile one theme and output a .min and a .map file in the theme folder
 ```
 npm run build-theme themeName
 ```

 ## Nuxt instance
-update THEME env var with the name of the theme you want to use: `.env` line 1 Manually navigate to /nuxt to view the sample `pages/nuxt.vue`
+Manually navigate to /nuxt to view the sample `pages/nuxt.vue`
 ```
 npm run dev
 ```
-NOTE: be sure to build the theme to see the updates
+NOTE: be sure to build the theme to see the theme updates
 ```
 npm run build-theme themeName
 ```